CSCfi/csc-user-guide/docs/computing/ncu.md

-# ncu: GPU CUDA kernel analysis and debug
+# ncu: GPU CUDA Kernel Profiler

 ## Available
     Puhti: 2020.2.0.18
     Mahti: 2020.3.1.0
 ## Usage

+NVIDIA Nsight Compute is a CUDA kernel profiler that provides detailed performance data and offers guidance for optimizing your CUDA kernels.
 The *ncu* profiling and debugging tool collects and views profiling data from the command-line.
 It is a low level CUDA kernel profiling tool.
 It enables the collection of a timeline of CUDA-related activities on both CPU and GPU, including kernel execution, memory transfers,